Could a building control career be the one for you?

 You’ll be an excellent communicator, with a customer-focussed approach and the ability to interact at all levels.
 You’ll also be quick to learn and able to input and extract relevant information from a range of software packages.

-Education: You’ll normally need a minimum of 5 GCSEs grade A*-C (including Maths and English) or B tech equivalents.
+Education: You’ll normally need a minimum of 5 GCSEs grade A*-C (including Maths and English) or B tech equivalents, and/or a Level 3 Certificate in building control.

 How important is technical administration?